voschezang/coding-handbook/collaboration/scrum-guide.md

 A Scrum Master (SM) is accountable for the Scrum Process and the effectiveness of the team.
 The SM manages people and processes, but from a distance.
 This allows the SM to be a more objective observer.
 The end-goal is for the rest of the team to take ownership.
 The style can vary from leading to facilitating.
 A few important activities are:

 - Removing impediments.
 This may require escalation to the rest of the organization.
+- Let the team(s) work empricially.
+Facilitate the right environment .
 - Educating the organization on Scrum.
 - Coaching of team members.